 The Institute is run by a Secretariat, which has a work force of twelve members of staff.

-CS.
-Obare Nyaega has over 17 years of work experience, having worked for various organisations at various capacities relating to governance, financial control, strategy and leadership.
-CPA Obare is a Council member at the Institute of Certified Public Accountants of Kenya (ICPAK) where he Chairs the Research and Development Committee.
+CS Obare Nyaega has over 17 years of work experience, having worked for various organisations at various capacities relating to governance, financial control, strategy and leadership.
+CS Obare is a Council member at the Institute of Certified Public Accountants of Kenya (ICPAK) where he Chairs the Research and Development Committee.